...

 Dotsiko

-The village is divided by the Dotsikiotis River, a tributary of the Venetikos, bridged by a magnificent single-arched stone bridge, likely built in the 19th century.
-The heart of the village beats in the small square with the large plane tree overlooking the bridge, where you can learn everything about the local life.
+The village is divided by the Dotsikiotis River, a tributary of the Venetikos, which is bridged by a magnificent single-arched stone bridge likely built in the 19th century.
+The heart of the village beats in the small square with the large plane tree overlooking the bridge, where you can learn everything about local life.

 Milies

-Milies is one of the villages of Ioannina, near the artificial Aoos Lake and Metsovo.
-It sits at an altitude of 1,160 meters, surrounded by dense greenery.
+Milies is one of Ioannina’s villages, near the artificial Aoos Lake and Metsovo.
+It is at an altitude of 1,160 meters and is surrounded by dense greenery.
 Its main attraction is the Bear House, a glass pavilion that houses a taxidermied bear found injured in the early 1990s by a local who tried unsuccessfully to save it.

 Dilofo

 Located at an altitude of 900 meters, Dilofo is surrounded by enchanting nature.
 It is a designated traditional settlement with no cars allowed in the village.
 You can wander through its cobblestone alleys, admiring the stunning traditional Epirus architecture and nature.
 The houses are built from stone, slightly lighter than the dark grey of Papigo, and equally beautiful whether they are two-story mansions or humbler, single-story homes crafted with care.
-The village square, with its ancient plane tree, is the meeting point for visitors and locals, as is the Church of the Dormition of the Virgin, built in 1850.
+With its ancient plane tree, the village square is the meeting point for visitors and locals, as is the Church of the Dormition of the Virgin, built in 1850.

 Kipoi

 The village is named after the flower-filled gardens of the houses.
-Full of cobbled streets leading to old fountains and stone-built houses with doors painted in various colours (yellow, sea blue, red, and green) and scenic views, it resembles a painting.
-A landmark of the village is the tall bell tower with a clock in the Church of St. Nicholas, known for its beautiful architecture.
+A total of cobbled streets leading to old fountains and stone-built houses with doors painted in various colours (yellow, sea blue, red, and green) and scenic views, it resembles a painting.
+A village landmark is the tall bell tower with a clock in the Church of St. Nicholas, known for its beautiful architecture.
 Nearby, you can visit some of the most beautiful bridges of Epirus, like the Kontodimos or Lazaridis Bridge from 1764, the Kokkori Bridge from 1750, and the three-arched Kalogeriko Bridge from 1748.

 Tsepelovo